China’s Economic Stimulus Package Is Just for Show

 China’s National Development and Reform Commission (NDRC) held a press conference on Oct.
 8 to promote its “comprehensive implementation of incremental policies.”

-On that day, the Hong Kong stock market plunged over 2,300 points, and the mainland stock markets opened higher but quickly lost momentum.
+On that day, the Hong Kong stock market plunged more than 2,300 points, and the mainland stock markets opened high but quickly lost momentum.

-Coincidentally, the World Bank issued a report on the same day stating that while China’s growth benefitted neighboring countries for the past three decades, its “slowing growth” has now become one of the major factors “that are likely to affect regional growth.”
+Coincidentally, the World Bank issued a report on the same day, stating that while China’s growth has benefited neighboring countries for the past three decades, its “slowing growth” has now become one of the major factors “likely to affect regional growth.”

 The World Bank also predicted that China’s economic growth would slow from 4.8 percent in 2024 to 4.3 percent in 2025, adding extra pressure to the East Asian region.

 The NDRC’s press conference appeared to have been well orchestrated.
 On Sept.
 26, the Politburo of the Chinese Communist Party (CCP) convened to discuss the current economic situation and the next steps for economic work, resulting in a series of incremental policies.
 Then, on Sept.
 29, China’s cabinet, the State Council, held a meeting to focus on implementing these policies.
-The NDRC even announced this press conference two days in advance, with five of its top officials in attendance, raising expectations for significant new stimulus measures.
+The NDRC even announced this press conference two days in advance.
+Five of its top officials were in attendance, raising expectations for significant new stimulus measures.

 However, what was actually presented was disappointing.